tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 He is a game music historian, game history researcher, game musician, and a chiptune musician, and an important figure in spreading the concept of chiptune in Japan.

-I felt I couldn't not invite such a man, Harry, to this event, so I asked him to appear!
+I felt I couldn’t not invite such a man, Hally, to this event, so I asked him to appear!

 [twitter](https://twitter.com/hallyvorc)
 [SoundCloud](https://soundcloud.com/haruhisa-hally-tanaka)